What Tools Should You Get Before Starting a Proper Home Improvement Project?

 Drill

-A drill is an extremely useful tool that can be used to drive screws into objects, such as wood and drywall.
-These types of drills are sometimes referred to as power drills because they come with rechargeable batteries.
+A drill is an extremely useful tool that drives screws into objects like wood and drywall.
+These types of drills, often called power drills, come with rechargeable batteries.

 The advantage of this type over manual screwdrivers is that the torque created by the battery will help you complete your project faster while putting less strain on your arms.